netzke/netzke-core/README.md

 ```

 Here the client class will call its `setTitle` method (defined in `Ext.panel.Panel`) with parameter passed from the endpoint.
 Then a custom method `myMethod` will be called with no parameters.

-A special client method called `setResult` can be called by the endpoint in order to pass a parameter to the callback function mentioned above.

 For more details on client-server communication see [Netzke::Core::Services]("http://rdoc.info/github/nomadcoder/netzke-core/Netzke/Core/Services").